Devon attendance conference 2026

 12:45 Lunch and networking

-13:30 Creating a sense of belonging - Phil Banks, CEO, St Christophers MAT
+13:30 Attendance, more than just a statistic - Phil Banks, CEO of St Christophers MAT

-14:15 A parent perspective: Drawing on family voice, partnership learning and relevant research - Family Minds Partnership
+14:15 A parent perspective: Drawing on family voice, partnership learning and relevant research - Vanessa Hemming, Family Minds Partnership

 The session will explore what attendance difficulties can feel like for parents and caregivers and how communication, relationships and trust can shape what happens next.
 It will consider how schools can better understand the pressures families may be carrying, what helps parents feel able to engage and how small shifts in approach can make a meaningful difference when attendance has become difficult.